microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-delta.md

 The response below shows a _skipToken_ in an _@odata.nextLink_ response header.

 Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
+  "name": "event_delta_calendarview",
   "truncated": true,
   "@odata.type": "microsoft.graph.event",
   "isCollection": true